drfknoble/lore/README.md

 All EDA files can be found in the `/pcb` sub-directory.
 I've included the original Eagle files and the open-source equivalents.

 All source code and software libaries are included in the `/src` sub-directory.
+The `/LORE` sub-directory is the Arduino library that is used to program the robot.

 Documentation is included in the `/doc` sub-directory.

 ## Tools Used

-I have used the following tools in this project:
+I used the following tools in this project:
 - SOLIDWORKS and FreeCAD.
 - Eagle and KiCAD.
 - Microsoft Visual Studio and Arduino Integrated Development IDE (IDE).